 A 29er can now be as responsive and quick to corner and react as most 26in and 27.5in-wheeled bikes.

 What are the disadvantages of 29in wheels?

-In short, it’s becoming clear that there aren’t a huge number of disadvantages to riding a 29in wheeled bike.
+In short, it’s becoming clear there aren’t a huge number of disadvantages to riding a 29in-wheeled bike.

 However, bigger wheels and tyres do tend to weigh more, so they don’t accelerate as well.
 And, while they roll over square-edged bumps more easily, they won’t accelerate down the other sides as quickly.

 You also need to consider the pros and cons of some geometry compromises that need to be made to accommodate the bigger wheels and whether a longer and bigger bike is right for you.